Frequently Asked Questions about iStudy

 - Can students outside the Penn State community use the iStudy tutorials?

 - Yes.
-The tutorials can be accessed by anyone, either directly via the web, or from within the Penn State Course Management System, ANGEL.
-If you own a course or group in ANGEL, you can import the tutorials into it.
+The tutorials can be accessed by anyone via the web.
+If you own a course in Canvas, you can import the tutorials into it.
 See the Instructor Information page for more information.

 - What if I like the content, but would like to change a few things?